edanamerchan/project_Hudl/project_Hudl.md

 Results
 ------------

-Based on the calculated win probabilities we can create now the tournamet table.
-The teams have benn randomly arranged into 8 groups each of 4 teams.
+Based on the calculated win probabilities we can create now the tournament table.
+The teams have been randomly arranged into 8 groups each of 4 teams.
 The first round each teams has to play 3 games against the other 3 teams of the group.
 After the team that has won all of the games (remember no ties considered) pass to the second round as the first of the group.
 Then the team that has won 2 of the games goes to be the second of the group.

 In the second round the first team plays against the second team of another group.
 Then the winner keeps going until the semifinals where 4 teams dispute the 4rd, 3rd, 2nd and 1st places.